PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Non-Presenting Authors: Brian Schwartz, PhD, University of Toronto; Madelyn Law, PhD, Niagara Health; Tracey O’Sullivan, PhD, University of Ottawa
+Non-Presenting Authors: Brian Schwartz, MD, University of Toronto; Madelyn Law, PhD, Niagara Health; Tracey O’Sullivan, PhD, University of Ottawa

 Description: This session will highlight findings from a Canadian Institutes of Health Research-funded study focused on advancing public health emergency preparedness in collaboration with five public health organizations within Canada.
 Specifically, public health practitioner experiences of the COVID-19 pandemic were explored through focus groups and interviews to better understand factors which contribute to public health system resilience.
 Themes generated through reflexive thematic analysis will be presented and related to relevant literature.
 Connections will be drawn between understanding public health system resilience and advancing emergency preparedness efforts.